Your Small Business Ideas

 Both starting your own business and buying a business carry risk.
 In starting your own small business you need to have the qualities above and understand small business in general.
 The main issue is that it takes awhile to build a small business.
 You have to find customers and build the customer base.
 The hours are long and concentrated.

 When it comes to buying a business, you have to understand how to evaluate the business.
 If it is a franchise-this is a type of leased business; questions to ask, Is it profitable? –the costs are extremely high with franchises.
-If it is a privately owned business, do I have an attorney and accountant that can do “do diligence” on the business, they must find that the business is:
+If it is a privately owned business, do I have an attorney and accountant that can do “do diligence” on the business, they must engage the following small business ideas to facts;

 - Properly priced,